pasztorpisti/json-cfg/README.rst

 Whether you are using a default value or not you can specify zero or more `jsoncfg.JSONValueMapper` instances too in the parameter list of the fetcher function call.
 These instances have to be callable, they have to have a `__call__` method that receives one parameter - the fetched value - and they have to return the transformed (or untouched) value.
-If you specify more than value value mapper instances then these value mappers are applied to the fetched value in left-to-right order as you specify them in the argument list.
+If you specify more than one value mapper instances then these value mappers are applied to the fetched value in left-to-right order as you specify them in the argument list.
 You can use these value mapper instances not only to transform the fetched value, but also to perform (type) checks on them.
 The `jsoncfg.value_mappers`